 You can submit an ILL request in any of the following ways:

 1. Stop by the Information Desk at the Colonie Library and complete an Interlibrary Loan Request form.

-2. Call Information Desk staff (810-0314) who can complete an Interlibrary Loan Request form with you over the telephone.
+2. Call the Information Desk, 518-810-0314, and a staff member can complete an Interlibrary Loan Request form with you over the telephone.

 3. Submit an online request by using one of the forms below: